DrMSAbdullahi/PBMC_RNASeqHCC_PH_Analysis/README.md

 - **Betti Curves**: We demonstrated the Betti curves using our defined functions.

-- **Permutation Test Plots**: We employed the seaborn.kdeplot function from the Seaborn data visualization package for generating KDE (Kernel Density Estimation) plots of our permutation distributions.
+- **Permutation Test Plots**: We employed the `seaborn.kdeplot` function from the Seaborn data visualization package for generating KDE (Kernel Density Estimation) plots of our permutation distributions.
+This allowed us to visualize the density estimators for our permutation distributions.

 ```bash
 # Example installation instructions